RTIInternational/harness-starter-template/README.md

 For example, if I created a new project in gitlab named `new-repo`, I could do the following:
 ```
 cd ~/ # navigate to my home directory
-git clone git@cds-mallard.rtp.rti.org:datavue/datavue-starter-template.git # clone this repo
+git clone git@github.com:RTIInternational/harness-starter-template.git # clone this repo
 bash clone.sh new-repo git@gitlab.rtp.rti.org:cds/new-repo.git
 ```
-This would create `~/new-repo` on your computer, copy the contents of `datavue-starter-template` into it, change the git remote to the specified remote, then push the project.f
+This would create `~/new-repo` on your computer, copy the contents of `harness-starter-template` into it, change the git remote to the specified remote, then push the project.

 After running this script, you simply need to run `yarn install` to install dependencies, and you are good to go.